 Reality check: Climate change

-Coral Davenport - New York Times - @CoralMDavenport, Michael Gerrard - Columbia Law School - @MichaelGerrard, Josiah Neeley - R Street Institute - @jneeley78, Gerald Galloway - Center for Climate and Security / University of Maryland - @UMDCivil
+Coral Davenport - New York Times reporter covering energy and environmental policy, and climate change - @CoralMDavenport, Michael Gerrard - Columbia Law School - @MichaelGerrard, Josiah Neeley - R Street Institute - @jneeley78, Gerald Galloway - Center for Climate and Security / University of Maryland - @UMDCivil